madelinefebinger/handimations/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+To get started, clone or fork our repository on GitHub.
+The main file we are working from is Handimations/src/index.html.
+Styling is handled by Handimations/css/main.css.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites